Dactylorhiza hatagirea: Habitat and description

-Endangered
+The native range of Dactylorhiza hatagirea is from Mongolia to the Himalayas.
+It flowers in June–July.
+Its roots are tuberous, divided into 2 or 3 lobes.

+Conservation status

 Dactylorhiza hatagirea is endemic to the Hindu- Kush Himalaya.
 It is categorized as endangered in CAMP Pokhara (2001) conservation list, and strictly banned for collection, utilization and sale (strictly protected species list I GoN, 2001, 2005), and listed in appendix II for control trading (CITES – 1974).
-Flowers in June–July.
-Roots are tuberous, divided into 2 or 3 lobes.